soz-live/soz-live.github.io/docs/glossary.md

 ## Function

-A function is a list of instructions or other functions for the computer to process using a programming language.
+A function is a list of instructions or other functions for the computer to process in a programming language.

 ## GUI

-Graphical User Interface - generally using dialog boxes.
+Graphical User Interface - where the user interacts with the program using dialog boxes.

 ## ID